feralcreative/moto-router/README.md

 | 12    | `#550000` | Burgundy   | ![Burgundy](img/colors/swatch-burgundy.png)    |
 | 13    | `#8800DD` | Violet     | ![Violet](img/colors/swatch-violet.png)        |

-This is the actual palette used for route polylines.
-You can update or expand it as needed for your project.
+This is the actual palette used for route polylines—you can update or expand it as needed.
+By default, if you add more than 13 routes to your map it will cycle back through the colors in the same order again.